theRTB/GT7ShiftTone/README.md

 ## Settings are saved to config.json

 The settings are saved to _config.json_ on exit.
-This includes Tone offset, Hysteresis, Revlimit %, Revlimit ms, Volume, Dynamic Tone Offset.
-The gear ratios are not saved, they are provided by the real time telemetry data.
+This includes Tone offset, Hysteresis, Revlimit %, Revlimit ms, Volume, Dynamic Tone Offset, Window Location.
 Remote telemetry sends data at 60 packets per second.
 The offset variables (Tone offset, revlimit ms) while defined in milliseconds currently use packet counts in the backend.
 There is one packet per 16.667 milliseconds, approximately.

 ## Notes and known issues
-- Assumptions: Stock or BoP, full throttle, not grip limited, instantaneous perfect shifts
+- Assumptions: Stock or BoP, full throttle, not grip limited, instantaneous shifts
 - Program can beep on a downshift (fix work in progress)
 ~~- The supplied gear ratios given by the game may not be correct (fix work in progress)~~
 - Gear 9 and 10 are never filled in even if the car has them: Limitation of the telemetry and implementation